WokLibCodeClub/Snake/Week1/Step2-VisualStudioCode_for_debugging/README.md

 ![alt text](VSC06.png "Debug")

 This one line of code has produced the output Lovely weather in the new window.
 Press any key to close this window.
-We are now set to discover Python lists, but first it's worth exploring some more features of the print statement.
+We are now set to discover Python lists, but first it's worth exploring some more features of the print function.

 [Go to step 3](../Step3-Using_print)